-ID 73002 - Introduction to Mathematical Modelling (3 Credits)
+ID 72002 Introduction to Mathematical Modelling (2 Credits)

-Learning Outcome: 1.
-Ability to apply laws of nature to develop mathematical models for dynamical systems and to analyze and simulate them and predict the behavior.
+Learning Outcomes: 1.
+Ability to apply laws of nature to develop mathematical models for dynamical systems and to analyse and simulate them and predict the behaviour.
 2. Ability to conduct appropriate identification experiments and to estimate the linear and nonlinear models for systems using system identification methodologies and optimization